Authentic Baja Fish Tacos Recipe (Crispy & Beer Battered)

 - Fish: Rock cod, halibut, lingcod, or any firm white fish

 Any firm white fish works great.
 Once it is battered, fried, and finished with crema and lime, it all comes together.
-Halibut holds up well.
-Rock cod is a reliable option.
-Today I am using lingcod because my son dropped off a bag of fillets and I am not going to argue with that.
+Halibut is primo and holds up well.
+Rock cod is a reliable, budget-friendly option.
+Today I am using lingcod because that's what I have on hand.

-Beer keeps the crust light and airy instead of heavy.
-The carbonation helps, and the natural sugars help it brown.
-I usually reach for a Pacifico because that was the beer of choice in Baja.
+Beer keeps the crust light and airy instead of dense and heavy.
+The carbonation creates tiny bubbles during frying, and the natural sugars in the malt help turn the crust a rich golden brown.
+I usually reach for a cold Pacifico, the staple beer on those early Baja trips.

 Ingredients

-- 1 1/4 lb firm white fish, cut into chunks
+- 1 1/4 lb firm white fish (lingcod, rock cod, or halibut), cut into 3-inch strips

 - 1/2 tsp ground cumin